 She also debuted a new checked shirt from GAP, called the “Fitted Boyfriend Shirt.”
 Amazingly, this is still in stock and retails at only $49.95 (approximately £30 for those in the UK).
 The shirt also comes in a range of other colours, some of which are on sale currently:

 Kate changed things up a little for the white water rafting event.
-She pulled her hair back, ditched the blazer and lost the wedges, in favour of her Mint Velvet grey suede plimsols, which she wore earlier in the day for the rugby.
-She also wore her Ray Ban Folding Wayfarers again too.
+She pulled her hair back, ditched the blazer and lost the wedges, in favour of her Mint Velvet grey suede plimsolls, which she wore earlier in the day for the rugby.
+She also wore her Ray-Ban Folding Wayfarers again too.

 Finally, Kate donned a warm sports jacket, which is by sports brand Musto, as the brand confirmed via Twitter:

-Anna from My Small Obsessions shared this information with me originally; she believes that Kate is wearing the mens BR1 Channel jacket.
-Kate also wore the same jacket while racing yachts with William earlier this week.
+It’s thought Kate wears the men’s BR1 Channel jacket.
+Kate also wore the same jacket while racing yachts with William earlier in the week.